 Southern Dragons look kind of like giants, minus the size.

 The generally accepted theory for the consistency in dragon human form ethnicity is that the forms were made to look like the prehistoric human groups that lived in their vicinity, so that they could, you know, suitably blend in.
 What this means is that Northern Dragons don’t really look Tenadari, they are actually emulating the ancestors of the Tenadari.
 With this in mind, of course Western Dragons look Indolanan, a people that live in the west, and of course, Eastern Dragons look like Avynar, a people who before they were blessed by Sairezain, were humans living in the east.

 The differences between Dragons when they are in their true forms however, are much less clear cut.
 The Dragons will tell you that it’s obvious.

-Western Dragons are bigger and stronger, emphasise on strong
+Western Dragons are bigger and stronger, emphasis on strong

-Northern Dragons are big and strong, emphasise on sturdiness and stamina
+Northern Dragons are big and strong, emphasis on sturdiness and stamina

 Eastern Dragons are smaller and more agile